 The City of Harrisonburg also drains into the Chesapeake Bay Watershed.
 The Chesapeake Bay Watershed is 64,000 square miles and includes portions of New York, Pennsylvania, Delaware, Maryland, West Virginia, and Virginia.
-Altogether, more than 100,000 streams, creeks and rivers make up the Chesapeake Bay Watershed.
-As part of the Special Conditions for the Chesapeake Bay TMDL, the MS4 Permit requires the City of Harrisonburg to address impairments for phosphorus, nitrogen, and sediment that enter the Chesapeake Bay.
+Altogether, more than 100,000 streams, creeks, and rivers make up the Chesapeake Bay Watershed.
+As part of the Special Conditions for the Chesapeake Bay TMDL, the MS4 Permit requires the City of Harrisonburg to address impairments for phosphorus, nitrogen, and sediment that enter the Chesapeake Bay in the City of Harrisonburg Chesapeake Bay TMDL Action Plan.